 - or, enjoy a concert for families at the Louvre auditorium.

-- “Discover a painting” where kids can choose a character in motion, make it evolve and then photograph it to create its own animated GIF.
+- Kids can choose a character in motion, make it evolve and then photograph it to create its own animated GIF.

 Fun Facts about the Louvre for Kids

 Looking for Le Louvre Facts before you go to set the mood and anticipation?

 How many artworks are there at the Louvre?